garrettheath4/rpi-temp-mqtt-publish/README.md

 Temperature Sensor to MQTT Publisher for Raspberry Pi
 =====================================================

-This is a Python library for communicating with a temperature sensor on a Raspberry Pi in order to read the ambient (room) temperature.
-This library supports two different temperature electronic components: a TC74 or a TMP36.
+This is a Python utility for communicating with a temperature sensor on a Raspberry Pi in order to read the ambient (room) temperature.
+This project supports two different temperature electronic components: a TC74 or a TMP36.
 Read below for the pros and cons of each.